Grounds for evicting council tenants

 You should have a written tenancy agreement.
 This sets out your rights and responsibilities.

-You can be evicted if you lied about your circumstances to get the council to give you a tenancy.
+You can be evicted if you lied about your situation to get the council to give you a tenancy.

 Inheriting the tenancy of a home that's too big for you

-You could be evicted if you inherited a council tenancy after the original tenant died and your home is too big for you.
+You could be evicted if you inherited a council tenancy after the original tenant died and the home is too big for you.

-The council can only use this ground for a limited period after it learns of the original tenant's death.
+The council can only use this ground during a limited period after it learns of the original tenant's death.

-The council cannot use this ground if the original tenant was your husband, wife or civil partner.
+The council can't use this ground if the original tenant was your husband, wife or civil partner.

-If you have adapted accommodation, this ground can be used to evict you if all of the following apply:
+The council can use this ground to evict you if you live in adapted accommodation and all of the following apply:

-- no physically disabled person is living in your home
+no one living in your home has a physical disability

-- the council needs your home for a person who is physically disabled
+the council needs your home for someone who is physically disabled

-The council doesn't have to offer you anywhere else to live if evicting you because of antisocial behaviour.
+The council doesn't have to offer you anywhere else to live if you are being evicted because of antisocial behaviour.

 If you or a member of your household (even a visitor in some cases) has already been convicted of antisocial behaviour in the courts.